funkykong1/Space-Game-Web/README.md

 # Space-Game-Web
-playable web port of my space shooter project
+Internal workings of the space shooter project

 3 levels with 6 weapon choices